we-dance/v4/docs/content/50.design/styles.md

 ## Use Cases

-Let me reformulate these as specific, actionable questions with concrete examples:

 1. **Style Names & Discovery**

    - When you hear "Cuban Salsa" and "Casino", which name resonates more with you?